-To say we’re fans of The Leftovers would be an understatement.
-We love the show (now in it’s third and final season on HBO) and it’s stars, particularly Carrie Coon (aka Nora).
-She’s starred in so many of our favorite projects that it is hard to keep count: from her Tony-nominated role in Who’s Afraid of Virigina Woolf? to her part in Gone Girl, Coon has seen it all.
+We’ve loved Carrie Coon since her role in The Leftovers – and now she’s starring in one of our favorite 2018 oscar-contenders, Steven Spielberg’s The Post.
+From her Tony-nominated turn in Who’s Afraid of Virigina Woolf? to her roles in Fargo and Gone Girl, Coon is one of the most versatile actresses working today.
 We caught up with the actress and Broadway vet in advance of the Fargo Season 3 premiere (check it out this Wednesday) to talk about everything from her ideal food day to what makes Hollywood different from New York.
 Read below for her full interview; we can’t promise she’ll divulge any set spoilers, but we guarantee Coon’s advice will brighten your Monday morning.
 Happy reading, Potatoheads…

 From start to finish, what would be your ideal food day?

 I’d start with Robie’s flapjacks with fresh fruit and coffee, then have lunch at one of our favorite taco spots.
 Dinner would be my husband’s grilled chicken finished with Stubbs Moppin’ Sauce and a fresh green salad with homemade dijon and shallot dressing, and I’d have popcorn on the stove and root beer for a late-night snack.